 **Warning about divorce - with the exception of domestic violence, as it is appropriate to seek protections.

 You may want to take extreme caution of friends or even therapists suggesting to you or your spouse to divorce, as they will not be there during the divorce process.
 It is easy from the "cheap seats" that friends and therapists speak to somehow promote divorce.
 I have heard of many stories of misdirected friends and know it all therapists that certain couples should divorce.
 Unless there is physical abuse, my policy is if you have a therapist or Psychologist suggest divorce within 6 sessions, feel free to walk out on the "professional" because they (usually) do not have the tools or patience to work with couples or still have significant issues of their own.

 For the friends or therapists that suggest divorce, have them answer these questions: Will they give you the money to divorce and the money for the court ordered 730 Psychological Evaluation (anywhere between $3,500 - $15,000 - feel free to look that up)?
 Will they provide the missing income or provide free babysitting during and after your divorce?
 Will they be there for every court-ordered meeting?
-Who will bathe or watch your toddler while your ex is ill?
+Who will bathe or watch your toddler while your ex has a new boyfriend or girlfriend?
 Will they be there for you every step of the transition process when it comes to custody?
 Will they provide free support services for your children that may miss your spouse?
+So, please be careful for soliciting advice on whether or not you should divorce.
 Whether one divorces or not, one will still have the unresolved pain from the marriage and actively participating during therapy will often decrease the pain.